Baby Nail Clippers: How To Safely Trim The Sensitive Nail Of Your Baby?

 • Always make sure to hold our baby’s finger in place.
 This means, mentally pressing the tiny baby’s fingertip pad down, away from the baby nail clipper.

-• Now, slightly snip the nails following the natural curve and make sure to avoid clipping too low or nip the quick.
+• Now, slightly snip the nails following the natural curve and make sure to avoid clipping too low or nipping them quickly.

 • On the other hand, when planning on trimming the nails, always cut nails straight across.